 Why do you hide yourself in times of trouble? — Psalm 10:1

-More than 10 years ago, tragedy struck in the heart of Jerusalem.
-A terrorist broke into a local high school and massacred eight young students as they poured over their Bibles deep in study.
-To make the situation even more tragic, the school had been moments away from celebrating the onset of the Hebrew month Adar – the month in which Purim is observed.
+More than ten years ago, tragedy struck in the heart of Jerusalem.
+A terrorist broke into a local high school and massacred eight young students as they pored over their Bibles deep in study.
+To make the situation even more tragic, the school had been moments away from celebrating the onset of the Hebrew month Adar, the month in which Purim is observed.
 That holiday recounts events in the book of Esther and is one of the most joyful holidays in the Jewish year.
 We have a saying in Judaism: “When Adar comes, our joy increases.”
 But on that night, there was no joy.
 Only sorrow and unanswered questions.

 Many people asked these questions during the days following the tragic shooting in Jerusalem.
-As it happened, one of the victims, 15-year-old Segev Peniel Avihayil, had answered those questions just days earlier.
+As it happened, one of the victims, fifteen-year-old Segev Peniel Avihayil, had answered those questions just days earlier.

 On the night of the shooting, Segev’s bereaved father went into his son’s room and found a recently penned poem sitting on the desk.
 It was an esoteric poem that ended with a “row of souls,” eerily reminiscent of the row of body bags at the school, all proclaiming that “there is judgment and there is a Judge.”